-Return the command names, as seen on the command line application
+Return the command names, as seen on the command line application get_runner_from_runnable(runnable)

-For every method whose name starts with "command", a the name of the command follows, with under-scores replaced by dashes.
+For every method whose name starts with "command", and the name of the command follows, with underscores replaced by dashes.
 So, a method named "command_foo_bar", will be a command available on the command line as "foo-bar".